StockSharp/AlgoTrading/Designer/Gallery/Schemas/Bollinger_ADX/README.md

 - Bollinger Bands are calculated on finished candles of one instrument; the upper and lower bands mark the breakout levels and the middle band, which is the moving average of the same length, marks the exit.
 - ADX measures trend strength without saying anything about direction, so it is used purely as a filter: below the threshold every breakout is ignored.
 - The current position takes part in both entries, and the two closing blocks are set to close a position rather than open one, so each of them can only act on the side it belongs to.
-- The source strategy blocks itself for a hundred bars after any trade, exits included.
-That counter has no equivalent among the blocks, so the diagram leaves it out; the exit at the middle band therefore always works, which is the more sensible behaviour anyway.

 ## Entry and Exit Rules

 - **Long entry**: The close is above the upper Bollinger band, ADX is above its threshold and the position is flat.
 One lot is bought at market.
 - **Short entry**: The close is below the lower Bollinger band, ADX is above its threshold and the position is flat.
 One lot is sold at market.
 - **Exit**: A long is closed on the first close below the middle band and a short on the first close above it.
-There is no stop loss or take profit, exactly as in the source strategy.
+There is no stop loss or take profit.

 ## Parameters